 Both AIOS and Yoast SEO make this possible through an intuitive back-end manager located on each page and post.

 The Yoast SEO interface provides you with everything you need to manage day-to-day related tasks:

 All in One SEO also makes managing common SEO tasks simple and intuitive, though as noted above, the interface is a bit plain:

-Schema is structured data that helps web crawlers to understand better what a website is about and other details.
+Schema is structured data that helps search engines' web crawlers to understand better what a website is about and other details.